How to Hot Backup VMware Virtual Machine While Running

 7. On Options page, browse the Current settings and Edit them.
 Then you can click Next.

-8. On Summary page, review the information and click Finish to start clone.
+8. On Summary page, review the information and click Finish to start VM cloning.
 You can see the progress in the Recent Tasks interface.

 How to backup VMware ESXi virtual machine while running

-Before you start, first you need to launch AOMEI Cyber Backup and navigate to Source Device > + Add VMware ESXi to add a host.
+To use the freeware for hot backup, please first launch AOMEI Cyber Backup and navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device.
 And then click … button next to the host name to Bind Device.

-After successful binding, you can start backing up the VMs on these devices at any time, without repeating these operations.
+After successful binding, you can start backing up the VMs on these devices at any time.

 In the pop-up task tab, there are 6 settings to complete a backup task.